-- 18. Review and approve the overall charter of the internal audit department. - 19.
-Review and approve the internal audit department's annual risk assessment and related audit plan. - 20.
-Receive communications from the Director of Internal Audit, or his/her interim designee, on the results of the internal audit department's activities or other matters determined to be necessary, including holding private meetings without management present if required. - 21.
-Approve decisions regarding the Director of Internal Audit's performance evaluation, appointment or removal, annual compensation and salary adjustments. - 22.
-Make appropriate inquiries of management and the Director of Internal Audit, or his/her interim designee, to determine whether there is audit scope or budgetary limitations that impede the ability of the internal audit department to execute its responsibilities. - 23.
-Request the Director of Internal Audit, or his/her interim designee, to confirm, at least annually, the organizational independence of the internal audit department. - 24.
-Discuss with internal audit, independent auditors and management, the internal audit department responsibilities, budget and staffing and any recommendations in the planned scope.
+- 1. Ensure that, to provide for the independence of the Internal Audit Department, its personnel shall report to the Director of Internal Audit, or his/her interim designee, who shall report functionally to the Audit Committee and administratively to the CFO.
+The Chief Compliance Officer shall report functionally to the Audit Committee. - 2.
+Review and approve the internal audit charter, including discussing the appropriate authority, role, responsibilities, scope, and services of the internal audit department.
+If there are changes affecting the organization, such as the employment of a new chief audit executive or changes in the type, severity, and interdependencies of risks to the organization, the Audit Committee will review the internal audit charter with the chief audit executive and update accordingly. - 3.
+Review and approve the internal audit department's annual risk assessment and related audit plan. - 4.
+Receive communications from the Director of Internal Audit, or his/her interim designee, on the results of the internal audit department's activities or other matters determined to be necessary, including holding private meetings without management present if required. - 5.
+Approve decisions regarding the Director of Internal Audit's performance evaluation, appointment or removal, annual compensation and salary adjustments, including collaboration with senior management to determine the qualifications and competencies the organization expects in a chief audit executive. - 6.
+Make appropriate inquiries of management and the Director of Internal Audit, or his/her interim designee, to determine whether there are audit scope or budgetary limitations that impede the ability of the internal audit department to execute its responsibilities. - 7.
+Request the Director of Internal Audit, or his/her interim designee, to confirm, at least annually, the organizational independence of the internal audit department. - 8.
+Discuss with the Director of Internal Audit, independent auditors, and management the internal audit department responsibilities, budget, and staffing as well as any recommendations in the planned scope. - 9.
+Participate in annual discussions with the Director of Internal Audit and senior management about the "essential conditions," described in the Global Internal Audit Standards. - 10.
+Ensure a quality assurance and improvement program has been established and review the results annually.